 Instead, we use a direct language that all can understand: 'Why are you going to fight?
 What are you?
 What is your father?
 What has happened to your father up to now?
 What is the situation?
 Did you pay taxes?
 Did your father pay taxes?
 What have you seen from those taxes?
 How much do you get for your groundnuts?
 Have you thought about how much you will earn with your groundnuts?
 How much sweat has it cost your family?
 Which of you has been imprisoned?
 You are going to work on road-building: who gives you the tools?
 You are bringing the tools.
 Who provides your meals?
 You provide your meals.
 But who walks on the road?
 Who has a car?
-And your daughter who was raped - are you happy about that?'
+And your daughter who was raped - are you happy about that?'10 all particularisms (separatist feeling) prejudicial to the unity of people, [and] all demonstrations of tribalism, of racial or religious discrimination'.
+The sessions not only contributed to raising and solidifying people's consciousness about the struggle, but also to establishing administrative, political, judicial, economic, and social structures in the liberated areas.
+These structures and processes promoted a great shift in people's lives and were crucial to reinforcing the political development of their consciousness.
+As Cabral noted in the congress directives:

 The meaning and impact of colonialism needed to resonate with people on the most personal level in their daily lives.
-The open sessions intended to raise the people's consciousness about what was happening to them on their land and were crucial to the PAIGC mobilisation campaigns and the early development of political education, also known as 'militant education'.
+The open sessions intended to raise the people's consciousness about what was happening to them on their land and were crucial to the PAIGC mobilisation campaigns and the early development of political education, also known as 'militant education'.11